charlespetchsy/sonybright/README.md

 # sonybright
-A short shell script that creates all the necessary files to fix unresponsive brightness fn keys for Sony Vaio T.
+A simple shell script that creates all the necessary files to fix the unresponsive brightness fn keys for Sony Vaio T.